yinmeng-tian/VBA-Programs/README.md

 - Live stream weather data from user-specified address
 - A talking assistant who can set up timers and tell you tomorrow's weather
 - Retro style

+# Yahoo Finace API

+Highlights:
+- Customize columns based on user input (create new columns if boxes are checked)
+- Stream live information for 50+ tickers from Yahoo